 How To Teach A Parrot Words

 While some parrots copy what you say, it takes training to help them string words together and grasp basic grammar.
-While parrots need to be trained to learn words, their individual intelligence levels also have a large part to play.
+While parrots must be trained to learn words, their intelligence levels also play a part.

 Nevertheless, you can teach your parrot to mimic using the following steps:

 Use Simple Words

 Start with simple one or two-syllable words that are easier for your parrot to mimic.
 Once your bird gets comfortable mimicking easy words, you can move on to longer, more complicated phrases.